Massively multiplayer online game: Technical aspect

-Most MMOGs also share other characteristics that make them different from other multiplayer online games.
-MMOGs host many players in a single game world, and all of those players can interact with each other at any given time.
-Popular MMOGs might have hundreds of players online at any given time, usually on company-owned servers.
-Non-MMOGs, such as Battlefield 1942 or Half-Life, usually have fewer than 50 players online (per server) and are usually played on private servers.
-Also, MMOGs usually do not have any significant mods, since the game must work on company servers.
-There is some debate if a high head-count is a requirement to be an MMOG.
+Most MMOs also share other characteristics that make them different from other multiplayer online games.
+MMOs host many players in a single game world, and all of those players can interact with each other at any given time.
+Popular MMOs might have hundreds of players online at any given time, usually on company-owned servers.
+Non-MMOs, such as Battlefield 1942 or Half-Life, usually have fewer than 50 players online (per server) and are usually played on private servers.
+Also, MMOs usually do not have any significant mods, since the game must work on company servers.
+There is some debate if a high head-count is a requirement to be an MMO.
 Some say that it is the size of the game world and its capability to support many players that should matter.
-For example, despite technology and content constraints, most MMOGs can fit up to a few thousand players on a single game server at a time.
+For example, despite technology and content constraints, most MMOs can fit up to a few thousand players on a single game server at a time.

-To support all those players, MMOGs need large-scale game worlds, and servers to connect players to those worlds.
+To support all those players, MMOs need large-scale game worlds, and servers to connect players to those worlds.
 Some games have all of their servers connected so all players are connected in a shared universe.
 Others have copies of their starting game world put on different servers, called "shards", for a sharded universe.
 Shards got their name from Ultima Online, where in the story, the shards of Mondain's gem created the duplicate worlds.

 Still, others will only use one part of the universe at any time.
-For example, Tribes (which is not an MMOG) comes with a number of large maps, which are played in rotation (one at a time).
+For example, Tribes (which is not an MMO) comes with a number of large maps, which are played in rotation (one at a time).
 In contrast, the similar title PlanetSide allows all map-like areas of the game to be reached via flying, driving, or teleporting.

 MMORPGs usually have sharded universes, as they provide the most flexible solution to the server load problem, but not always.
 For example, the space simulation Eve Online uses only one large cluster server peaking at over 60,000 simultaneous players.

-It is challenging to develop the database engines that are needed to run a successful MMOG with millions of players.
+It is challenging to develop the database engines that are needed to run a successful MMO with millions of players.
 Many developers have created their own, but attempts have been made to create middleware, software that would help game developers concentrate on their games more than technical aspects.
 One such piece of middleware is called BigWorld.